British dream cities

 Here as well, a couple of books come to mind that draws an interesting view of London in bygone age: The Meaning of Night by Michael Cox and the Invisible Man by H.G.Wells.They are interesting because they draw out the old part of London.

 My second favourite would be to Hastings that brings much memory of my childhood.
 Hastings is great to see from May onwards because of its long and extended beach as well as its pier.
 Lots of memories in walking along its promenade and just watching people sunbathing.
+Something surprising I saw its name mentioned together with Bexhill in Sebastian Barry's novel titled Secret Scripture.

 In them days, and I expect now, tourists, including students come everywhere from other parts of Britain and abroad.